-Staff Picks July 2015
+Staff Picks August 2015

 An award-winning journalist and professionally-trained chef describes her love of food and the passion for meals shared by those around her in her adopted country of France.
 By the author of On Rue Tatin and French Farmhouse Cookbook.
 Includes 85 recipes.
-30,000 first printing.

 A collection of stories about children, rapists, businessmen, and adulterers who move in and out of particular loves and specific desires.

 We may not realize it, but children are hyperaware of money.
 They have scores of questions about its nuances that parents often don't answer, or know how to answer well.
 But for Ron Lieber, a personal finance columnist and father, good parenting means talking about money with our kids much more often.
 When parents avoid these conversations, they lose a tremendous opportunity--not just to model important financial behaviors, but also to imprint lessons about what their family cares about most.
 Written in a warm, accessible voice, grounded in real-world stories from families with a range of incomes, The Opposite of Spoiled is a practical guidebook for parents that is rooted in timeless values.
 Lieber covers all the basics: the best ways to handle the toothfairy, allowance, chores, charity, savings, birthdays, holidays, cell phones, splurging, clothing, cars, part-time jobs, and college tuition.
 But he also identifies a set of traits and virtues--like modesty, patience, generosity, and perspective--that parents hope their young adults will carry with them out into the world.
 In The Opposite of Spoiled, Ron Lieber delivers a taboo-shattering manifesto that will help every parent embrace the connection between money and values to help them raise young adults who are grounded, unmaterialistic, and financially wise beyond their years.